WGDashboard/WGDashboard-Documentation-VitePress/install/index.md

 # Install

+You can choose one of the 5 following method to install WGDashboard

 > **For AmneziaWG Users**
 >
 > Starting from `v4.2.0`, WGDashboard support AmneziaWG, but since it has completely installation method than WireGuard, we decided **not to include** in our installation described below, you'll need to follow the AmneziaWG official documentation to install: [Link](https://github.com/amnezia-vpn/amneziawg-linux-kernel-module)

-There are 5 options to install WGDashboard

 ## Option 1: Docker Image